scrumtastic/scrumtastic.github.io/scrum_rollout_plan.md

   - Consider how we can ensure we have _Daily Standups_ even when there are 4-5pm calls
   - Ask and answer:
     - What have you done?
-    - What do you plan to do next?
+    - What do you plan todo next?
     - Are you blocked?
 - Hold a _Sprint Review_ at the end of each _Sprint_
   - Review the product
     - Determine what to demo on the Ingest call
   - Review the plan
     - Add items to the _Backlog_
-    - Reprioritise the _Backlog_
+    - Re-prioritize the _Backlog_
     - Adjusting scope of the release